 About the AI Video Analytics Series

-In this series, C2RO shares their expertise, as a thought leader and recognized pioneer in AI video analytics technology, on how AI-powered video analytics (e.g., AI Video Analytics) is transforming indoor physical spaces by providing businesses into a 360-degree view into people behavior and business operations insights.
-In part 4 of this series, we’re going to introduce the key applications of AI video analytics, starting with Public Safety, how its key advantages such as scalability and simple integration to existing hardware infrastructure can benefit these markets.
+In this series, C2RO shares their expertise, as a thought leader and recognized pioneer in AI video analytics technology, on how AI-powered video analytics (e.g., AI Video Analytics) is transforming indoor physical spaces by providing businesses with a 360-degree view into people behavior and business operations insights.
+In part 4 of this series, we’re going to introduce the key applications of AI video analytics, starting with Public Safety, and how its key advantages such as scalability and simple integration to existing hardware infrastructure can benefit these markets.